-1) Screen Brightness – Do not buy a laptop without being certain you know.
+1) Screen Brightness – Do not buy a laptop without being 100% certain you know.
 If the specifications don’t list it, don’t buy it.
 At an absolute minimum is a value of 300 nits.
 Anything less simply can not be seen outside.
-If you can find 350 or 400 that’s even better.
-Just don’t buy something less than 300.
+Many screens and specs do vary, so it’s always best to see it in person.
+Also you want a “matte” screen which is a non-glossy screen.
+Sometimes you can get by with glossy if the brightness is over 500 nits, but glare will always be a hassle.
+For example most Mac computers have glossy screens.
+For sure pay more to get a 400 or 500 nits screen and you’ll be happy.

 2) Screen Resolution – Ideally you want a 1920×1080 resolution.
 Most software works best at this resolution.
-Cheap laptops are often 1366×768, but it’s hard to see much without the added pixels.
+Cheap laptops are often 1366×768, so please avoid this.
+Minimum of 1920×1080 resolution.
 On the other end of the spectrum some laptops have up to 4K resolution, but that simply means you have to run all of your software in a scaled up size just to see it.
 When you do that some software has problems.
-For example, playing video in MoTeC i2 can be problematic when scaling.
-Or using Bosch RaceCon there are many pre-set pages for diagnostics by the manufacturer that only appear correctly at 1080 resolution.
+For example, with Bosch RaceCon there are many pre-set pages for diagnostics by the manufacturer that only appear correctly at 1080 resolution.
 When you have a 4K display and scale it up, these layouts become unreadable.

 Read up on Reviews of almost any laptop on this excellent site – Notebookcheck.com It includes detailed info on display brightness and port selection.

-Got an unlimited budget, try the Panasonic toughbook Starting at $2300 you can choose the Panasonic Toughbook CF-55 or CF-54 with a true sunlight readable 1000 nits 14″ screen brightness, the most rugged latptop that hits the scales at 4lbs.
-The CF-54 is available with windows 7 or 10, while the CF-55 is windows 10 only.
-Another difference is the CF-54 has a SD card reader, while the CF-55 is a mSD card reader.
+Panasonic Toughbook Unlimited budget, get the best.
+It will set you back $2400-2800 for a brand new FZ-55.
+But you can find the older CF-54 models used on ebay for $700-$900.
+Both with the 1000 nit gloved touch screen that’s so important.
+This is the most rugged laptop that hits the scales at 4lbs.
+The CF-54 has a SD card reader, while the FZ-55 is a mSD card reader.
 Both have the most handy feature of all – a carrying handle!

 For a data computer, you want as many ports as possible.
 The less adapters you have to carry around the better.
 Adapters don’t always work, can get dropped or lost, can fail to initialize and require drivers.
 So only native ports will guarantee success.
 Laptop designers have this horrible desire to make laptops thinner and thinner.
 To do that more of the ports we need disappear.
 Note most “business” laptops typically include a full size RJ45.